derrik-gratz/geography-quiz/README.md

 # Todo:

+- add give up options for each input type, which then highlights the correct answer

 - re-add available prompts, to handle outlier cases.
 E.g. bonaire having same flag as netherlands.
 I still want users to select that if needed, but not be prompted for it.

 - move color values to the flag_colors json and out of country data.